Mathemalsky/turinga/Readme.md

 To use turinga you can download binary files for linux and windows from the releases or compile from source.
 There are versions using `avx2`, `sse4` or none of them.

 ### Compiling from source on linux
-You need Cmake.
+You need CMake.
 Then you can compile Turinga by entering the following commands in the directoriy of the `CMakeLists.txt` file.
 ```
 mkdir build && cd build
 cmake ..